 All in all, we can say that we expected both better speeds and better unblocking capabilities from HideMyAss.
 The biggest issue was that of all US servers, only one in the East Coast is optimized for streaming and none seemed to work in California.
 Therefore, we can recommend HideMyAss for Netflix only if you live around New York or London.
 If not, your last chance is down in Australia.

-It is unclear how good HMA is for HBO, Hulu, BBC iPlayer, Amazon Prime, etc., but at the very least we would investigate before buying.
+It is unclear how good HMA is for HBO, Hulu, BBC iPlayer, Amazon Prime, etc.

 - The company is based in the UK – a country that couldn’t care less about your privacy.